Reapplying to Medical School? Here's What To Do (2025-2026)

 When trying to determine how competitive you are for any medical school, the first thing to consider is your MCAT and GPA.
 Most medical schools will not publish the minimum GPA and MCAT required for consideration.
 You should review the admissions statistics for matriculated and accepted applicants at all medical schools to determine where to apply.
 This information can be found in the Medical School Admissions Requirements (MSAR®) book published and available in an online version from the AAMC® and the online version of US News and World Report.
 Next consider a medical program's acceptance rate, if the medical school is a public (state) or private school, and the number of applications received and percentage of applicants interviewed.
 You can view that data on our website.

-Easiest Public and State Medical Schools to get Into 2024
+What are the Easiest Allopathic Public and State Medical Schools to get Into (2026)?

 Let's review the allopathic public American medical colleges that are the easiest to get in to.
 With this data, we will include the percentage of out of state matriculants to offer an idea of how competitive that medical school is for out of state applicants.
 For medical schools with very low out of state matriculation rates (less than 15%) the medical school usually only accept out of state students that have an association with the state in some capacity such as having lived there previously or if the applicant attended undergraduate college in the state.
 All of the schools on this are public except for Mercer University School of Medicine in Georgia which is private, but, only accepts Georgia residents.
 You will also see that these schools accept mostly state residents.